systematic-magic/AgingPMCtest/research_papers_html.rst

    :alt: No comma between city/county/district and zip code
    :scale: 99%

 3.6.
+Taiwanese affiliations: Check that “Taiwan” is used for the country.
+“ROC” and/or “Republic of China” should not be used instead of or in addition to “Taiwan”.

+3.7.
 USA affiliations: check that there is no comma between state and zip code.
 State must be positioned before zip code.
 Zip code must be present.

-3.7.
+3.8.
 Non-USA affiliations: check that there is no comma between city and zip code.
 City must be positioned before zip code.
 Zip code is optional.

 .. image:: /_static/aff_text_zip_state_city.png
    :alt: No comma between zip code and state (US) / city (non-US)
    :scale: 99%

-3.8.
+3.9.
 Check that each affiliation number has only one complete affiliation.
 One affiliation – one number. |br|
 One exclusion: affiliations of Chinese authors, where Key Laboratory combines different institutions.
 In that case one number can contain two affiliations.

-3.9.
+3.10.
 Occasionally affiliations can contain “Current/Present address:” title.
 If it is present, check that it has a separate affiliation number and that the title is followed by colon (:). |br| One address - one affiliation number.

 All acceptable combinations of “Current/Present address” are depicted on the screenshot below: